 Bayesian methods are proposed to test the restriction imposed in CAPM that the intercepts in the regression of `\emph{risk premium}' on the `\emph{market risk premium}' are equal to zero, see \citep{Shanken.1987, Harvey.Zhou.1990}.
 Shanken's methodology relies on the prior induced on functions of intercept and sampling distribution of $F$-statistics, see \citep{Shanken.1987}.
 Harvey and Zhou \citep{Harvey.Zhou.1990} proposed a full Bayesian specification of the CAPM test with diffuse prior and conjugate prior structure.
 Black and Litterman \citep{Black.Litterman.1992} presented an informal Bayesian approach to economic views and equilibrium relations.
 The existing methodology concentrates on the test for intercept (or $\alpha$) only.
-In our proposed method we present a joint test for both intercept and slope, (i.e., $\alpha$ and $\beta$)for the CAPM and a multivariate test for the the general $k$ factor model.
-We motivate the joint test in the next section.
+In our proposed method we present a joint test for both intercept and slope, (i.e., $\alpha$ and $\beta$) for the CAPM and a multivariate test for the general $k$ factor model.
+We present the joint test in the next section.

 Rest of the paper is organized as follows.
 In Section \ref{Section_Proposed_Strategy}, we propose a portfolio selection strategy based on sparsity.
-In Section \ref{Section_Methodology} we presented the discrete-mixture prior model and hierarchical Bayes model with half-Cauchy distribution on the scale parameters.
-In Section \ref{Section_Asymptotic_Optimality} we presented the results of the asymptotic Bayes optimality for the multiple testing methodology proposed in section \ref{Section_Methodology}.
-In Section \ref{Section_Simulation}, we present a simulation study.
+In Section \ref{Section_Methodology} we present the discrete-mixture prior model and hierarchical Bayes model with half-Cauchy distribution on the scale parameters.
+In Section \ref{Section_Asymptotic_Optimality} we derive the results of the asymptotic Bayes optimality for the multiple testing methodology proposed in section \ref{Section_Methodology}.
+In Section \ref{Section_Simulation}, we conduct a simulation study.
 In Section \ref{Section_Empirical}, we present the empirical study based on data from the New York Stock Exchange (NYSE).
 We conclude the paper with a discussion in Section \ref{Section_Discussion}.